mpw-code/Cybersecurity/CompTIA Network+/osi-model.md

 ## Application (Layer 7) - software on your machine
 Are not the GUI applications.
 Application protocols.
 Applications sits on top of this Layer 7.
-Application protocols: SMTP, SNMP, HTTP, FTP, LDP, IMAP, Telnet, POP3, NNTP, EDI
+Application protocols: SMTP, SNMP, HTTP, FTP, LDP, IMAP, Telnet, POP3, NNTP, EDI Encapsulation start here at the top at layer 7.

 ## Presentation (Layer 6) - software on your machine
 Format the data.
 Data conversion.
 Compression.
 Encryption and decryption.